navaz-alani/shell/README.md

-`shell`
+# `shell`

-This is a simple shell application written in pure C. It is an attempt to understand the Linux Programming Iterface.
+This is a simple POSIX shell application written in pure C. It is an attempt to understand the \*nix Programming Interface.
 Currently, the shell can perform basic execution of commands with arguments (such as `ls`, `cat <path_to_file>`).
-Globbing has not been implemented, so commands such as `ls *.c` do not work as expected.
+Globbing has been implemented using `glob.h`, so commands such as `ls *.c` work as expected.

+To build the shell, run `make` and a binary called `shell` will be produced if no errors occur.